carlosperales95/django-password-management-app/README.md

    ```
 3. Set your environment variables

-Evrything is quite simple until this point.
+All steps are quite simple until this point.
 Depending on your lazyness (and trust), there is a scripted way and a manual way to proceed from this point on.
 Please follow the steps for the way you prefer.

 <details>
  <summary><h2>Scripted way</h2></summary>